 If you are choosing between the Journey Behind the Falls and the Cave of the Winds and use a wheelchair (or have issues with stairs), it might be better to go to the Journey Behind the Falls.
 Like the Cave of the Winds, they have elevators to bring you down to the tunnel which goes behind the Canadian Falls.

 At the Journey Behind the Falls, there aren’t any stairs to get to the viewing portals behind the Falls or the upper observation deck.
 You would need to be able to do stairs to get to the lower observation deck but the view is similar to that from the upper deck.
 Those that cannot do stairs at the Cave of the Winds would not be able to get to the Hurricane Deck, which was the highlight of the attraction for me.

 Additionally, since the Hurricane Deck of the Cave of the Winds are closed from approximately November to March, it might be better to just go to Journey of the Falls if you visit Niagara Falls during the winter.

 Cave of the Winds Tickets

-If you plan on going to all those attractions, you will save 32% compared to purchasing the attractions separately.
-Keep in mind this pass does not include attractions on the Canada side, such as the Whirlpool Aero Car or the Journey Behind the Falls.
+If you plan to visit all the attractions included in the pass, this option can save you money while allowing you to enjoy a variety of experiences.
+Keep in mind this pass does not include attractions on the Canadian side, such as the Whirlpool Aero Car or the Journey Behind the Falls.